Psychometric tests can involve a combination of diagrammatic, verbal, and numerical tests.

 They are designed to assess your potential across a number of competencies.
 Companies often use these tests to check for cultural fit*.

-*Cultural fit is the likelihood that a job candidate will be able to conform and adapt to the core values and collective behaviours that make up an organization.
+*Cultural fit is the likelihood that a job candidate will be able to conform and adapt to the core values and collective behaviours that make up an organisation.
 This is demonstrated by your soft skills and personal goals.

 Role play is essentially situational judgement in real time.
 Instead of a written description the scenario is acted out with you taking part.